Up: FeResPost User Manual

 (C++, Fortran 90,...) or interpreted ones (Ruby, Python, Visual Basic,...).

-FeResPost is an extension of ruby devoted to the programming
+FeResPost is a compiled library devoted to the programming

 of automated post-processing of finite element results.
 It provides the

 definition of several classes and one module.
 It uses object orientation at two

 During the development of FeResPost, the developer has been trying to maintain

 as much as possible the simplicity and clarity of the language in which

 - With object-oriented languages, it allows to write interpreted and

 object-oriented automated post-processing.
 An example of such an

 object-oriented post-processing program is given in